 Bean wiring is the combination of beans with Spring container.
 While wiring the Spring container should know what kind of beans are needed and how the container should tie the beans together using Dependency Injection.

 Equipped with these Q&A, you are sure to crack Spring Interview.
-If you are still unsure of your proficiency, check out SpringPeople courses in Spring.
+If you are still unsure of your proficiency, check out SpringPeople enterprise spring course.